gorpipe/gor/README.md

 ## Add To Path

-For conveniance, GorPipe and GOR Shell can be added to path.
+For convenience, GORpipe and GORshell can be added to path.
 For example on mac via by editing /etc/paths:

     sudo vim /etc/paths